Some questions about Public Domain Aeronautical Software come up frequently.

 Short answer: I don't know.
 Obviously, this was intended to be used for something, but it was never implemented.
 I have scanned the entire source code and can assure you that it is never used on the right hand side of a = statement or in a subroutine or function call.
 Several users have been a little worried because it appears in some examples.
 If anyone has any inside information, I will include it in the documentation.

-What version of PanAir is distributed on the CD-ROM?
+What version of PanAir is distributed?

 This version of PanAir is known as the ht2 version and is the last public domain version dated 1993.
 The Boeing Company has continued the development of PanAir, but not for public release.